ruslanmv/Develop-generative-AI-solutions-with-Azure-OpenAI/README.md

     }
     utils.writeLog("API Parameters:\n", apiParams)

     # Call chat completion connection.
-Will be the same as function1 (Add code here)
+Will be the same as function1
     # Use the call name and **apiParams to reference our argument list
     # Call chat completion connection.
     response = aiClient.chat.completions.create(**apiParams)